 Will there be interpreters at the Clinic to help my family?

-Yes, we will have Spanish and Urdu interpreters available to help families navigate through the Clinic.
+Yes, we will have a Spanish interpreter available to help families navigate through the Clinic.

 My child(ren) is medically fragile and or has a special need that requires a low-stim environment, can you accommodate this need?